 *Note: the inclusion of access dates is optional, and usually recommended only when there is no other date provided for a source.

-If your source has three to ten authors, in the notes, mention only the first listed author followed by "et al." (which means "and others").
+If your source has three to six authors, in the notes, mention only the first listed author followed by "et al." (which means "and others").
 In the bibliography, list all of the authors' names.

 Full Note: